-High-Quality Instruction Definition Level Baseline 2024 Target Percent of Schools in the Enrichment Zone of the Mastery vs. Growth Matrix for English Language Arts District Total 17 34 Percent of Students Who Attended District-Run PreK Programs Entering Ready for Kindergarten Pre- Kindergarten 43 53 Percent of Students Reading on Crede Level at End of Veer Grade 1 60 92 Percent of Students Reading on Grade Level at End of Year Grade 2 73 97 Percent of Students at Level 3 or Higher on the Florida Grade 3 58 81 Standards Assessment in English Language Arts (ELA) Grade 10 53 65 Percent of Students at Level 3 or Higher on the Florida Standards Assessment in Mathematics Elementary 63 79 Percent of Students at Level 3 or Higher on the Algebra 1 End of Course (EOC) Exam District Total 52 64 Percent of Students Enrolled in Higher Education Opportunities Who Are Successful High School 79 86 Four-Year Graduation Rate High School 88 93
+High-Quality Instruction Definition Level Baseline 2024 Target Percent of Schools in the Enrichment Zone of the Mastery vs. Growth Matrix for English Language Arts District Total 18 34 Every Student Succeeds: Percent of Schools Exceeding the 41% Federal Cut Score in All Subgroups for Every Student Succeeds Act (ESSA) criteria for Comprehensive or Targeted Support and Improvement District Total 38 65 Percent of Students Who Attended District-Run PreK Programs Entering Ready for Kindergarten Pre- Kindergarten 43 53 Percent of Students Reading on Grade Level at End of Year Grade 1 60 92 Telcent of Students Reading of Grade Level at Lind of Tear Grade 2 73 97 Percent of Students at Level 3 or Higher on the Florida Grade 3 58 81 Standards Assessment in English Language Arts (ELA) Grade 10 54 69 Percent of Students at Level 3 or Higher on the Florida Standards Assessment in Mathematics Elementary 62 80 Percent of Students at Level 3 or Higher on the Algebra 1 End of Course (EOC) Exam District Total 50 64 Percent of Students Enrolled in Higher Education Opportunities Who Are Successful High School 77 86 Four-Year Graduation Rate High School 88 93 Percentage of CTE Programs Meeting Accreditation Standards Based on Completion, Placement, and Licensure Rates District Total 93 100 Number of Industry Certifications Earned District Total 15,539 17,156

-\ Baselines are as of the 2018 school year as per availability at the time of this document preparation.
+\ Baselines are as of the 2018-19 school year.
 Data are restricted to District-operated non-charter schools.